blessedux/SozuCash/README.md

-a# Sozu Cash - NFC Payment PWA
+# Sozu Cash - NFC Payment PWA

 A Progressive Web App (PWA) for NFC-first payments with one-tap flows on Mantle Network.